bigsolvehub/custom-error-migration/README.md

 ## Step-by-Step Guide:

-Check out [our blog](https://www.bigsolve.com/blog/migrating-validation-rules-from-apex-to-flow) for an instructional guide on building this component.
+Check out [our blog](https://www.bigsolve.com/blog/migrating-validation-rules-from-apex-to-flow) for an instructional guide on building this Flow.